tonyvicta/CyberSyn-Financial---Economic-Essentials-App/README.md

 # CyberSyn-Financial-Economic-Essentials-App

- Streamlit application using Snowpark for Python and data from the Snowflake Marketplace
+A Streamlit application that loads and visualizes daily stock performance and foreign exchange (FX) rate data loaded from the Snowflake Marketplace using Snowpark for Python.